beezwax/markdown-compiler/doc/tokenize.md

 end
 ```

-There are many ways to write tokenizers, some use regular expressions, others
+There are many ways to write tokenizers.
+Some use regular expressions; others
 prefer to do the comparison themselves.
-Our approach will be quite object
+Our approach will be quite object-oriented,
-oriented, as we are using Ruby for our example.
+as we are using Ruby for our example.

-The tests alredy gives us quite a lot of information about our API.
+The tests already give us quite a lot of information about our API.
 We'll have a
 `Tokenizer` object, which takes a markdown input string and returns a list of
 `Token` objects, which have `type` and `value` attributes.

 We'll use some `Scanner` objects to find tokens.
 Basically, we'll register
-scanners, each one knows what tokens to match.
-Then, we run all the scanners
+scanners that each match specific tokens.
+Then we run the text through all the
-though the text, and collect what they return.
-We'll stop when something could
+scanners and collect what they return.
+We'll stop when something could not be
-not be matched or everything has been consumed.
+matched or everything has been consumed.

 ```ruby
 class Tokenizer